 I asked Hutchinson if there are bands that have similarly evolved with him.

 “Wilco is always there with me in that same way.
-It’s interesting how the growth of a band can mirror your own progress through life and they’ve definitely done that.
-I like people who are old yet can still sort of get into the darker aspects of life.”
+It’s interesting how the growth of a band can mirror your own progress through life and they’ve definitely done that.”

 A bright smile